 Furthermore, cultural heritage is today considered an activity with far-reaching economic and social impact.
 Whilst it is a part of the historical past, it is an element of the living present, as well as a constituent of the future to be created.
-It should be the subject of public reflection and debate on what is worth saving, what priorities should be put on preservation and what the economic effects of heritage activities are.
+It should be the subject of public reflection and debate on what is worth saving, what priorities should be placed on preservation and what the economic effects of heritage activities are.
 Cultural heritage can operate as a platform for local recognition, as a medium for intercultural dialogue, as a means of aesthetic reflection, and as a generator of sustainable development; it is a component of urban and regional planning, a factor of economic development at regional and local level, a generator of identity and branding for places and geographical regions; it is simultaneously local and particular, global and shared.

-"EU-2020 strategy" recognizes that cultural heritage is of great value to society, in cultural, social and economic terms; it could considerably contribute to the objectives of Europe 2020 for a "smart, sustainable and inclusive growth"; it is related to a variety of sectors and policy fields; it has a huge potential as a resource for the achievement of the objectives of other policies, such as cohesion and agricultural policy, environment, tourism, education research and innovation, etc.; and, therefore, the preservation, promotion and sustainable exploitation of cultural heritage raise a number of challenges that need to be tackled in the decision making process of various policy fields at different levels, from the local to the European and international ones (see European Conference 2013).
+"EU-2020 strategy" recognizes that cultural heritage is of great value to society, in cultural, social and economic terms; it could considerably contribute to the objectives of Europe 2020 for a "smart, sustainable and inclusive growth"; it is related to a variety of sectors and policy fields; it has a huge potential as a resource for the achievement of the objectives of other policies, such as cohesion and agricultural policy, environment, tourism, education research, and innovation, etc.; and, therefore, the preservation, promotion, and sustainable exploitation of cultural heritage raise a number of challenges that need to be tackled in the decision making process of various policy fields at different levels, from the local to the European and international ones (European Conference, 2013).

 In EUROPE 2020 Strategy, investing on entrepreneurial training is a clear strategic objective.
-On that ground, creativity and innovative thinking have been defined as the necessary step-by step prerequisites fostering social-economic and environmental sustainability.
-At the same time Culture in general and Heritage in particular, constitute the 4th pillar of EUROPE 2020 Strategy for "a smart, sustainable and inclusive growth".
-Similarly, many international and European organisations, such as the OECD (OECD, 2009), the World Bank (Licciardi and Amirtahmasebi, 2012), UNESCO (UNESO, 2012) and the EIB (see Aymerich, this volume) consider built cultural heritage as an important capital resource that can contribute to national, regional and local economic development.
+On that ground, creativity and innovative thinking have been defined as the necessary step-by step prerequisites for fostering social-economic and environmental sustainability.
+At the same time culture (in general) and heritage (in particular), constitute the 4th pillar of EUROPE 2020 Strategy for "a smart, sustainable and inclusive growth."
+Similarly, many international and European organizations, such as the OECD (OECD, 2009), the World Bank (Licciardi and Amirtahmasebi, 2012), UNESCO (UNESCO, 2012), and the EIB (Aymerich, this volume) consider built cultural heritage as an important capital resource that can contribute to national, regional, and local economic development.
 In that sense, culture and heritage define a holistic framework for investments with a proven added value, since according to EUROBAROMETER and McKinsey Consultants, investment in such activities generates income more than 3.5 times the amount spent.

-In addressing this dynamic potential of cultural heritage as a development resource, at local and regional level in the context of the current European crisis, two important factors should be stretched: (a) culture and heritage is still a 'dormant' capital that calls for more attention, and (b) many of the areas suffering from high youth and general unemployment rates possess an equally impressive stock of cultural capital.
+In discussing this dynamic potential of cultural heritage as a development resource, at the local and regional levels in the context of the current European crisis, two important factors should be addressed: (a) culture and heritage is still a "dormant" capital that calls for more attention; and (b) many of the areas suffering from high youth and general unemployment rates possess an equally impressive stock of cultural capital.

-Thus, a strong opportunity and an important problem are identified in the domain of cultural heritage.
+Thus, a strong opportunity and an important problem can be identified in the domain of cultural heritage.
 A strong development opportunity emanates from still "dormant" cultural capital, mostly in areas with significant employment potential.
-Attempting to address both, one realises a serious gap: (a) a lack of public awareness of the development possibilities underlying cultural heritage regarding society as well as public agents and private sector stakeholders; and (b) a lack of social initiatives which would build, based on the previous tools, new entrepreneurial partnerships investing on local and regional cultural heritage.
+Attempting to address both, one realizes two serious gaps: (a) a lack of public awareness of the development possibilities underlying cultural heritage regarding society as well as public agents and private sector stakeholders, and (b) a lack of social initiatives which would build, based on the previous tools, new entrepreneurial partnerships investing on local and regional cultural heritage.

-Has cultural heritage an economic value?
+Does cultural heritage have an economic value?